Strategies for Creating Secure WordPress Forms

 And if you have no reason to believe your site is being targeted by spambots, you should still take preventive measures to keep your forms secure from future threats.

-In this article, I’ll share some effective tips for creating a secure WordPress form that have helped many of our other users in reducing spam submissions and security threats.
+In this article, I’ll share some effective tips for creating a secure WordPress form that have helped many WPForms customers and me as well in reducing spam submissions and security threats.

 1. Enable CAPTCHA